MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/rendering/mrtk-standard-shader.md

 Note, when using a Unity Image component, it is recommended to specify "None (Sprite)" for the Source Image to prevent Unity UI from generating extra vertices.

-A Canvas within the MRTK will prompt for the addition of a [`ScaleMeshEffect.cs`](xref:Microsoft.MixedReality.Toolkit.Input.Utilities.ScaleMeshEffect) when one is required:
+A Canvas within MRTK will prompt for the addition of a [`ScaleMeshEffect.cs`](xref:Microsoft.MixedReality.Toolkit.Input.Utilities.ScaleMeshEffect) when one is required:

 ![scale mesh effect](../images/mrtk-standard-shader/MRTK_ScaleMeshEffect.jpg)